What is the CSMA CD/CA protocol? – CSMA CD vs CSMA CA.

 - Once a channel is free, the station starts transmitting frames.

-- While transmitting, a transmitting station starts listening to the channel to detected if there is any collision.
+- While transmitting, a transmitting station starts listening to the channel to detect if there is any collision.

 - If detects the collision, the station stops transmitting and wait for a random time and update the retransmission timer.